Lee Lim-saeng

-Lee Lim-saeng (born November 18, 1971) is a former South Korean footballer who played as a defender.
-He is currently the technical director of the Korea Football Association.
+Lee Lim-saeng (born November 18, 1971) is a South Korean former footballer who played as a defender.
+He is currently the technical director of Cambodian Premier League club Nagaworld.

 Playing career

-Lee mostly played his club career for Bucheon SK, and won three Korean League Cups.
+Lee mostly played his club career for K League club Bucheon SK, and won three Korean League Cups.
 He also played for South Korean national team at the 1998 FIFA World Cup.

 Managerial career

-Lee was appointed head coach of Singaporean club Home United in 2010.
+On 26 December 2009, Lee was appointed head coach of Singaporean club Home United.
 The club finished the S.League twice as runners-up, and won the Singapore Cup twice.
-On 5 December 2014, he resigned their head coach.
+On 5 December 2014, he resigned from the club.

+On 12 April 2015, Lee started to manage China League One club Shenzhen F.C., who sacked predecessor Li Yi at the time.
+Lee was replaced by fitness coach Li Haiqiang on 27 August after bringing 17 points in 19 league matches.

+Lee worked as a coach at Chinese Super League club Yanbian Funde under manager Park Tae-ha during the 2016 season before joining the same league's Tianjin TEDA as a coach and reserve team manager.
+On 2 June 2017, he was promoted to caretaker manager, succeeding Jaime Pacheco.
+On 7 July, he signed a permanent contract with the club despite gaining only one win in five matches.
+He failed to get a win in six subsequent matches until resigning on 14 August.

+On 3 December 2018, Lee became manager of K League 1 club Suwon Samsung Bluewings.
+In 2019, his team finished eighth among 12 clubs at the league, but won a Korean FA Cup title.
+On 17 July 2020, he resigned from Suwon due to his poor results during the 2020 season.